peterchencc/peterchen.cc/content/me.md

 title: About Me
 ---

 Hey, nice to meet you.
-I'm Peter Chen from Taiwan. 👋
+I'm Peter Chen. 👋
+I come from Taiwan and currently live in **Berlin, Germany**. 🇩🇪

 I'm a **Software Engineer** working in **Singapore** previously.

 Always passionate to improve user experience and contribute to products from an engineering perspective.

 This is my website where I write about software engineering and other stuff that I am interested in.

-I currently live in **Taipei, Taiwan**.
-And about to move to **Berlin, Germany**!

 ### First Job & Turning Point